vtluug/scripts/README.md

-# scripts
+# Scripts
-Scripts for the router, etc
+Scripts for various things

+## Ldap
+I have no idea what this is for.
+TODO: remove

-## Router scripts
+## Networking
-These are scripts for VTLUUG's router (luugtemp.ece.vt.edu).
-The ones curretly in use are:
+### router
+This sets up VTLUUG's router (temp88191.vtluug.org).
+ARP/NDP Proxying are requried due to port security.
-- ipv4/Nat to set ARP proxing (required for CNS ports due to port security)
+- ipv4/Nat sets up ARP proxying
-- [npd6](http://npd6.github.io/npd6/) in conjunction with ipv6/npd6.conf to
+- [npd6](http://npd6.github.io/npd6/) in conjunction with ipv6/ndp6.conf to proxy NDP
-  proxy NDP (required for CNS ports due to port security)
-- ipv6/setup_ipv6.sh to set IPv6 routes
+- ipv6/setup_ipv6.sh to set up IPv6 routes

+### set_ip.sh
+Hostname **must** be set to work

+Sets up the static IP based on hostname

+### setup_router.sh
+Sets up ARP & NDP proxying